saas786/obsidian-notes-1/HECO/Pumps.md

 ### Shaft Sealing
 Minimizes leaking of water out the pump or air into the pump.
 Pumps may allow a certain amount of leaking to extend the lifetime of the shaft sleeves.

+#### Magnetic Drive Pumps
+A "seallessImpeller is driven by magnetic flux instead of a shaft.

+Uses:
+-	highly corrosive fluids
+-	zero-leak tolerance

 #### Stuffing Box
 - packing rings
 - shaft